Mike Pejic: Leek Town manager

-Pejic took charge at North West Counties League side Leek Town, and led the "Blues" to a ninth-place finish in 1984–85.
+Pejic took charge at North West Counties League side Leek Town and led the "Blues" to a ninth-place finish in 1984–85.
 His stay at Harrison Park was brief, as he resigned to take over as manager of Northwich Victoria.
 He took the "Vics" to a 16th-place finish in the Alliance Premier League in 1985–86.
 He also ran a fruit and veg business.

 Port Vale coach

-He was appointed youth coach at Port Vale in July 1986, being promoted to first team coach in December 1987.
+He was appointed youth team coach at Port Vale in July 1986, being promoted to first-team coach in December 1987.
 He helped manager John Rudge to lead the club to promotion in 1988–89.
 However, he was sacked in March 1992, twelve months later an employment tribunal ruled that he had been unfairly dismissed and Vale were forced to pay a four-figure compensation sum.

 Chester City manager

 Pejic was named Chester City manager in June 1994 after the shock resignation of Graham Barrow.
-He inherited a very bare side after the loss of several key players, and an immediate relegation back to Third Division was inevitable after the side began the 1994–95 season without a point from their first seven games.
+He inherited a very bare side after the loss of several key players, and an immediate relegation back to the Third Division was inevitable after the side began the 1994–95 season without a point from their first seven games.
 Pejic was sacked in January 1995 after a 4–0 thrashing by York City at the Deva Stadium.
-He returned to Leek Town as caretaker-manager in 1998, before the appointment of Ernie Moss.
+He returned to Leek Town as caretaker manager in 1998, before the appointment of Ernie Moss.